They Say Poetry is Dead...

 Keep reading with a 7-day free trial

-Subscribe to Weird Auntie Joan's Writing Substack to keep reading this post and get 7 days of free access to the full post archives.
+Subscribe to They Say Poetry is Dead... to keep reading this post and get 7 days of free access to the full post archives.